AADITSAH/AADITSAH/README.md

 I am also working as a Data Sciece Consultant at EY. 🚀

-I am passionate about learning and teaching topics related to data science, machine learning and AI software engineering in Python.
+I am passionate about learning topics related to data science, machine learning and AI software engineering in Python.

 You can find me on: